Whats my deal

 The birth of Foodie Moovies

 Our very first movie was Kung Fu Panda and I made our favorite which was Trader Joe's Orange Chicken with rice and fresh baked veggies.
 As we were watching the movie and eating dinner I realized that Ramen was a big part of the movie and thought how cool would it had been to make that instead.
 I was thinking out loud so one of my boys added that the dumplings, which he had never tried looked good and wished we could have had some for dinner as well.
 It was then that the ideas just came flowing in and throughout the movie all I could think of was how to customize the dinner to be specific to the movie.
 Every Friday after that we had movie night and I would go all out and cook most of the dinners from scratch.
 The menus were a lot of work but also a lot of fun.
 I had the time now so why not?
 I would even create thumbnails of what the movie and menus were going to be and I would share them with my sisters and some close friends.
 It was them who kept pushing me to make a blog and share these menus.
 I honestly didn't think people would be interested plus I know that a lot of work goes into creating blogs and I didn't want it to take the fun out of what I was doing but eventually I decided these were just too much fun not to share.
-So now I had to design a logo and brand my idea.

 I realized that I would need to tweak some things if I wanted this to not just be fun for the kids but for the adults as well.
 Some of us work crazy hours and some of us work from home or not at all.
 Our budgets along with our time varies and I wanted these menus to have options so that you could pick how much time or money you want to put into it.
 The goal was to keep these menus creative and fun along with options to pick-up from the store or to make it at home.
 When possible I always like to add vegetarian options as well since our diets are also not all the same.
 In the end what matters is the time together with the kids.